linux-universe/immich-podman-quadlets/README.md

 > [!NOTE]
 > Run steps 3 and 4 with the `--user` argument for rootless setups.

-## Machine Learning

-You need to change the machine learning URL in the admin settings to `http://systemd-immich-machine-learning:3003` in order for it to work.

 ## Hardware Transcoding

 ### VAAPI (AMD / NVIDIA / Intel) & Quick Sync (Intel)